 When you advertise a debate, maybe 1,000 people will attend.
 And let's say you do a smashing job and manage to convince that entire handful of convincable attendees that science is real.
 Great, you won over five people.
 But what you're forgetting is that for those 1,000 attendees, there are 5,000 people out there who heard about the debate (they saw the ads or flyers or whatever) who did not attend.
 What you unintentionally communicated to those 5,000 people is that your scientific discipline is academically comparable to the pseudoscientific version, and that both are equally valid.
 The fact that the debate exists at all struck a blow to the public's perception of the credibility of science that far outweighs any progress you may have made in the room.

 I've been the lone representative of science in the room, the one they introduce as "a real trooper for agreeing to come into the lion's den."
 I've received the condescending smattering of applause from the room where every single person is against me and everything I have to say, but they've "shown me that they're good people too and will treat me respectfully in spite of how misguided I am."
 Nice folks.
 And then I'd walk back to my car and every time I'd say to myself "That was a friggin ridiculous waste of time."
 And I guarantee that their writeup of the event in their newsletter would say I was a nice guy, I was a real trooper to come and talk, and they probably planted within me a seed that would eventually bloom into full-blown science denial, and they'd love to have me back someday to see how that seed has germinated.
 Going to debate at an event sponsored by the pseudoscience group is always a ridiculous waste of your time.
-You serve merely as a masturbation enabler for them.
-Next time, send them a stack of dirty magazines instead.

 It has been argued that scientists have a huge advantage in debates because we have the facts on our side.
 Well, so we do, but that's not an advantage at all.
 Rather, it's a limitation.
 The audience members who are not scientists can rarely discriminate between facts and pseudofacts.
 The pseudoscientist has an unlimited supply of sources and claims and validations.
 He can say whatever he wants.
 If compelling rhetoric would benefit from any given argument, he can always make that argument.
 Pseudosciences have typically been designed around compelling rhetorical arguments.
 The facts of science, on the other hand, rarely happen to coincide with the best possible logic argument.
 Having the facts on your side is not an advantage, it's a limitation; and it's a limitation that's very dangerous to the cause of science should you throw it onto the debate floor.